esp8266/Arduino/doc/esp8266wifi/bearssl-server-secure-class.rst

 setBufferSizes(int recv, int xmit)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Similar to the `BearSSL::WiFiClientSecure` method, sets the receive and transmit buffer sizes.
 Note that servers cannot request a buffer size from the client, so if these are shrunk and the client tries to send a chunk larger than the receive buffer, it will always fail.
-This must be called before the server is
+Needs to be called before `begin()`

 Setting Server Certificates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~